ABOUT DISCOVER FRANCE

 firstname.lastname@example.org or postal mail at: Discover France, 427 rue Hélène Boucher Espace Commercial Fréjorgues Ouest 34130 Mauguio, France.

-If a cancellation is made after receipt of the deposit but before the 15 day final payment due date, 100% of the deposit are returned by wire transfer.
-For Cancellation within 15 days, the entire deposit is non-refundable, and additional cancellation penalties may apply, up to 100% of tour costs.
+If a cancellation is made after receipt of the deposit but before the 30 day final payment due date, 100% of the deposit are returned by wire transfer (excluding possible bank charges during the refund process).
+For Cancellation within 30 days, the entire deposit is non-refundable, and additional cancellation penalties may apply, up to 100% of tour costs.
 No refunds shall be made once the tour starts.
 There are NO EXCEPTIONS to this cancellation policy, including but not limited to reasons related to force majeure (see paragraph below), weather conditions, family or medical emergencies or any circumstances beyond our control.

 Pre-Departure Cancellations or Changes by Discover France: We reserve the right to cancel any tour prior to departure for any reason.
 In the event of such cancellation, a full refund will be issued to you via bank transfer, which shall constitute a full settlement.
 In the event that, prior to departure, we make any significant changes because of a problem with a supplier, for example a hotel bankruptcy, we will, as soon as reasonably possible, notify you of available alternatives.
 Such changes may generate a supplemental payment from you or possibly a refund.
 No refunds under this paragraph will be issued due to cancellations or changes due to Force Majeure .